donejs/donejs/docs/guide.md

 donejs build
 ```

-The optimized bundles that load your JavaScript and CSS as fast as possible are located in the `dist/` folder.
+The optimized bundles that load your JavaScript and CSS as fast as possible are sent to the `dist/` folder.

-### Set to production.
+### Turn on production

 To test the production build, close the current server (with `CTRL + C`) and start it with the environment (`NODE_ENV`) set to `production`: